massoudsalem/BigInteger/README.md

 - isPrime : which check if a given numbers is prime or not
 - sqrt : which return the square root of a given number<br>
 and more useful functions.
-stay tuned and wait for updates.
+stay tuned and wait for updates ;).